Creating an Azure Bot for IdentityIQ's Microsoft Teams

-Next you will create an Azure bot that leverages Microsoft's artificial intelligence (AI) chatbot to manage the messaging between Microsoft Teams and IdentityIQ.
-This bot also stores the configuration required to access the IdentityIQ service code.
+The Azure bot utilizes Microsoft's AI chatbot framework to facilitate messaging between Microsoft Teams and IdentityIQ.
+Additionally, it stores the configuration necessary to access the IdentityIQ service code.
+This setup enables seamless communication and integration between the two platforms.

 -